 Immunoreactive trypsinogen, IRT, newborn screening

 This test measures the amount of trypsinogen in the blood.
-Trypsinogen is a chemical produced by the pancreas.
+Trypsinogen is a chemical made by the pancreas.
 It is usually made in small amounts to help with digestion.

 In premature babies or babies who had a stressful delivery, levels of trypsinogen in the blood may be elevated.
-High levels of trypsinogen in a newborn are also an indicator of cystic fibrosis (CF).
+High levels of trypsinogen in a newborn are may mean cystic fibrosis (CF).
 To find health problems early, trypsinogen is measured as part of a routine newborn health screening.